stormasm/notes/poetry/machado/armandfbaker.md

 her pristine light in dreams that plate
 the windows silver.
 Shabby and sad
 I go walking along the old street.

+#### I Have Walked Down Many Roads
+Translated by Don Share

+I have walked down many roads
+and cleared many paths;
+I have navigated a hundred oceans and anchored off a hundred shores.

+All over, I have seen
+caravans of sadness,
+pompous and melancholy men
+drunk with black shadows,

+and defrocked pedants
+who stare, keep quiet, and think they know, because they don’t drink wine in the neighborhood bars.

+Bad people who go around
+polluting the earth . . .

+And all over, I have seen
+people who dance or play,
+when they can, and work
+their four handfuls of land.

+If they turn up someplace,
+they never ask where they are.

+When they travel, they ride
+on the backs of old mules,

+and don’t know how to hurry,
+not even on holidays.

+When there’s wine, they drink wine;
+when there’s no wine, they drink cool water.

+These are good people, who live, work, get by, and dream;
+and on a day like all the others they lie down under the earth.”